ShalConnects/Balanze/SOCIAL_LOGIN_SETUP.md

 # Social Login Setup Guide

-This guide will help you configure Google and Apple social login for your FinTech application using Supabase.
+This guide will help you configure Google and Apple social login for your Balanze application using Supabase.

 ## Prerequisites